pdxdave/aws_cantrill/001_aws_accounts.md

 5. Access keys have two parts: Access Key ID, Secret Access Key
     * The Secret Access Key must be copied the time it was created.
 AWS will not let you see it again.
     * The Secret Access Key cannot be changed alone.
 The AK and SAK must be deleted and re-created.
     * "Rotating Access Keys" means to delete existing set and make a new set.
+You can create ```TWO sets``` of Access Keys, make one innactive, the other innactive, and switch back and forth.
     * The Root User can have them, but it's not recommended.
 Usually just for IAM entities.
 Not Roles.